 Another component of SMART goals is to be realistic.
-Huge, amazing goals may sound great, but are actually demotivating if they become insurmountable.
-Also, having too many goals can make it difficult to keep track and prioritize which are actually the most important.
+Huge, amazing goals may sound great but are demotivating if they become insurmountable.
+Also, too many goals can make it difficult to track and prioritize the most important ones.

 Having too many goals can also be confusing.
-For example, if you want to improve your grades next semester and also want to network more, it may be challenging to choose between spending your additional time in the library versus spending that time joining a new club.
+For example, if you want to improve your grades next semester and network more, choosing between spending additional time in the library and joining a new club may be challenging.

-We recommend focusing on the the most important and achievable goals.
+We recommend focusing on the most important and achievable goals.

 4. Set mini-goals within the resolution.

-Take each goal and ask yourself what are all the steps that you need to complete to consider this done?
+Take each goal and ask yourself what all the steps you need to complete to consider this done are.
 Then, look at those steps and see if they can be split out and sequenced.

 Want to read 20 books this year?
-Then you should have a mini-goal of five books per quarter, or 1.5-2 books per month.
+Then it would be best if you had a mini-goal of five books per quarter or 1.5-2 books per month.